servicetitan/Stl.Fusion/README.md

 to see a much more robust description of how Fusion scales.

 ## Enough talk.
 Show me the code!

+> The code on screenshots below is a bit outdated - we'll
+> update this part soon.
+Though conceptually it's still the
+> same code as you'd have with the most recent version of Fusion.

 [Compute Services] is where a majority of Fusion-based code is supposed to live.
 [CounterService](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/HelloBlazorServer/Services/CounterService.cs)